davidmathei/ceusdosul-site/content/blog/lukehurst.en.md

 A dobsonian of that size is just about manageable for a mobile observatory, but the fun is in the details:
 The truss assembly is well thought out and all parts one has to touch to collimate the optics are easily accessible.
-Setup and collimation just took minutes the very first time.
+Assembly and collimation just took minutes the very first time.

 <!--more-->
 ![Lukehurst Dobson](../../images/18-3.9-1.jpg)
-## First Light

-... blaj
+At f/3.9 a coma corrector is indispensable, but even with the shallow focus region for that focal ratio the moonlite CR-2 focuser reaches pin-point stars easily.
+- objects
+- eyepieces ES-20/100, nagler 17, ES-14, Pentax 20/10